AidanLam06/Monte-Carlos-Pi/README.md

 ### v2:
 Removed printing all the numbers, limiting to only printing the current estimation at every 100k values in the main for loop.
 Full calculation performed while points are generated.
 Changed compiler to release mode for compiler optimizations (cmake -DCMAKE_BUILD_TYPE=Release ..).
 Added a timer as well.
-1 mil dots takes ~0.025s, 10 mil dots takes ~0.25s, 100 mil dots takes ~25s.

 ### v3 (FINAL):
 Re-uses calculation logic from v2 (with slight performance improvements) and now shows a visual demonstration of the points being thrown onto an image of a circle enclosed within a square.